 Even though there are the hours and the meetings and the coffee that tastes as if it had been through a vacuum cleaner before arriving in your cup, work can be addictive… it’s corporate cystal meth and it can feel like you can never leave.

 But remember, you must.
-REASON ONE.
-The work will always be there when you get back.
-You’ve got 60 years to do it.
-REASON TWO.
-There’s more to eat in life than items coming from a small box in your bag or sandwiches from Eat and Pret A Manger.
-REASON THREE.
-When you die you don’t want people to only remember you as being the one who always used to hang out by the water cooler whilst getting more and more infatuated by the process of printing.
+Because a) The work will always be there when you get back.
+You’ve got 60 years to do it; b) There’s more to eat in life than items coming from a small box in your bag or sandwiches from Eat and Pret A Manger; and c) When you die you don’t want people to only remember you as being the one who always used to hang out by the water cooler whilst getting more and more infatuated by the process of printing.

 How is your week May 14th?
 Do you want to head off somewhere on August the 27th?